john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 ```
 Note that the closure of the function of ```this.isAutomobile``` includes all the variables inside the code block (i.e. isAutomobile)as well as all the variables in the parent functions.
 However, this is a read-only way of doing this.
 A better way to do this is to use a *getter*.

-### A getter reads a private property
-**A getter is a function that is used to read a private property inside an object.** To do this, you need to the ```Object.defineProperty``` method.
+### Use Object.defineProperty to define getters and/or setters.
 This method takes three arguments:
 1. The object you want to add the new property to.
 In this case, its the current object, so ```this```.
 2. The name of the property.
+3. An object with a key/value pair.

+###
-3. An object with a key/value pair: ```get``` is the key and the value is a function.
+**A getter is a function that is used to read a private property inside an object.** So we first need to use the ```get``` key and set the value as a function.
 Since any variables are part of the closure of the function, you will be able to access it.

 ```JavaScript
   let privateMember = "I ama private member"